Golden Onion Casserole

 • In large oven proof skillet, sauté onions in 1/4 cup butter over medium heat, stirring frequently until onions are transparent, about 15 minutes.

-• Add thyme and continue cooking until the moisture has evaporated and onions turn a light brown color.
-Remove the onions from the pan into a bowl and set aside.
+• Continue cooking until the moisture has evaporated and onions turn a light brown color.
+Add thyme and cook an additional 2 minutes.
+Remove the mixture from the pan into a bowl and set aside.

 • In the same skillet over low heat, melt remaining 4 Tbsp. butter.
 Whisk in flour and stir for 2 minutes.
-Add salt, pepper, milk and Swanson Chicken Broth, stirring constantly until thickened.
+Add salt, pepper, milk and chicken broth, stirring constantly until thickened.

 • Stir in white wine and combine well.